 Then I sharpen a dark umber pastel pencil and use it to blend the dark pastel into the lighter areas.
 Since I want it to look like fur, I drag the pencil in the direction the fur should be going.

 This next step is not for the squeamish.
 Use it at your own risk!
 I pull out the vacuum.
 Holding the nozzle about an inch away from the painting, I wave the nozzle over the entire painting.
 This pulls up all the loose dust, and little hairs and fibers that fall on the painting.
 (I also use the vacuum to remove pastel when necessary.
-It works well with suede matboard, but I don't know that I'd have the guts to try it with any other support.)
+It works well with most supports.)

 At this point, I look over the painting to make sure nothing needs fixing.
 I decide it's good enough and sign it.
 Finished!